 There's a feature on miniature pottery and we visit the Norfolk town of Diss, which you've probably never heard of but it's home to one of the UK's most exciting auctions.

 Plus there's even more.... including the Services and Trades section, a four-month Calendar of antique fairs and events, Snippets, Movers and Shakers and seven pages of shopping in the Parpaphernalia section.
 It's a great magazine and it's packed with literally hundred and hundreds of items to buy.

-If you can't find a copy at your local outlet, email us - firstname.lastname@example.org - and we'll tell you where you can buy it!
+If you can't find a copy of the Autumn 2017 issue of Antiques and Collectables for Pleasure & Profit at your local newsagent, email us - firstname.lastname@example.org - and we'll tell you where you can buy it!

-Don't forget - the Summer 2014/15 issue of Antiques and Collectables for Pleasure & Profit is on sale in newsagents across Australia now!
+Don't forget - the Summer 2016/17 issue of Antiques and Collectables for Pleasure & Profit is on sale in newsagents across Australia now!

 Notice: The opinions expressed on this web site are not necessarily those of the directors or staff of Zoom Design & Graphics Pty.
 Ltd., publisher under licence of Antiques and Collectables for Pleasure & Profit.
 Zoom Design & Graphics Pty.
 Ltd., its directors and staff do not accept any liability for any financial or other loss incurred by reliance placed on the information contained in this web site.
 All rights reserved, Zoom Design & Graphics Pty.
 Ltd.,and Antiques and Collectables for Pleasure & Profit 2015.
 The information and editorials contained within the pages of this web site may not be transmitted or reproduced in whole or part without prior written permission from the publishers.